Rohith2811/Translator/README.md

 - requests (install via pip: `pip install requests`)
 - python-dotenv (install via pip: `pip install python-dotenv`)

 Additionally, you will need an Azure subscription to access the Translator Text API.
 Obtain the API key, endpoint, and location from the Azure portal and store them in a `.env` file in the root directory of the project.
-Example `.env` file:

 ## Screenshots